 • Error

-Section 3(4) of the Local Government (Scotland) Act 1975 provides that an appeal may be made at any time on the grounds “that there is such an error in the entry as is referred to in Section 2(1)(f)” of the Act.
-Section 2(1)(f) provides;
+From 01 April 2023 Section 3ZA(2)(d) of the Local Government (Scotland) Act 1975 provides that a proposal may be made on the ground “that there is an error in the entry of the type referred to in section 2(1)(f)” of the Act.

 “. . . the assessor for any valuation area shall, as respects that area, at any time while the valuation roll is in force, alter the roll to correct any error of measurement, survey or classification or any clerical or arithmetical error in any entry therein;”